srivastav9848/NightlyBuildDemo1/README.md

 # NightlyBuildDemo1
-trigger the test in jenkins from github
+trigger the test in jenkins from github repo

 simple test file